Journal of Memetics

 - Holland JH.
 1975.
 Adaptation in natural

-HC (ed).
-Learning development and culture, essays in evolutionary epistemology.
+Plotkin HC (ed).
+Learning development and culture, essays in evolutionary

+vehicles.
 In: Plotkin HC (ed).
 The role of behavior in evolution.
-MIT Press.

-evolutionary account of the social and conceptual development of science.
+An evolutionary account of the social and conceptual development of

-self-organization and selection in evolution.
-Oxford University Press.
+order, self-organization and selection in evolution.
+Oxford University

 - Kuhn TS.
 1970.
 The structure of scientific